istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     more about customizing Helm charts in the [Helm documentation](https://docs.helm.sh/using_helm/#using-helm).
     {{< /tip >}}

-1. In this step, we define the namespace to which the VM will join.
-Throughout this example, we'll reference the `SERVICE_NAMESPACE` variable; the value of this variable needs to match the namespace setting in configuration files that we later write.
-For example, `ServiceEntry` below should be stored in that namespace.
+1. Define the namespace the VM joins.
+This example uses the `SERVICE_NAMESPACE` environment variable to store the namespace.
+The value of this variable must match the namespace you use in the configuration files later on.

     {{< text bash >}}
     $ export SERVICE_NAMESPACE="default"
     {{< /text >}}

-1. Find the IP address of the Istio ingress gateway, as this is how the mesh expansion machines will access [Citadel](/docs/concepts/security/) and [Pilot](/docs/concepts/traffic-management/#pilot-and-envoy).
+1. Determine and store the IP address of the Istio ingress gateway since the mesh expansion machines access [Citadel](/docs/concepts/security/) and [Pilot](/docs/concepts/traffic-management/#pilot-and-envoy) through this IP address.

     {{< text bash >}}
     $ export GWIP=$(kubectl get -n istio-system service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')